j23414/mango-user-guide/install_mango.md

 Mango is a stand-alone C++ application and installers can be downloaded for Windows, Mac, and Linux. **You DO NOT have to compile anything.**

-Since August 2016, Mango has been licensed and trademarked as "Mango Graph Studio" for continued development to Complex Computation, LLC.
-A free community version will always be made available.
+In January 2014, Hui-Hsien Chou and [Jennifer Chang](https://github.com/j23414) started developing Mango, the graph exploration system, while at [Iowa State University](https://www.iastate.edu).
+Since August 2016, Mango has been licensed and trademarked as "Mango Graph Studio" for continued development to [Complex Computation, LLC](https://www.complexcomputation.com/en).
+A community version of Mango is freely available and a paid commercial version of Mango is in development.

 ###Install Mango Graph Studio v1.24 and later

 1. Visit [https://www.complexcomputation.com/en/download-mango/](https://www.complexcomputation.com/en/download-mango/)
-2. Add **Mango v#.## Community Edition** to your cart
+2. Add **Mango Community Edition** to your cart
-3. Register a **FREE** account using your email and address as billing information
+3. Register a free account using your email and address as billing information
 4. Wait for confirmation email and download installer for your particular operating system
   * Windows 7 and later - setup.exe
   * Mac 10 and later - Mango.dmg